-Mobile Home Decorating Ideas for Living Rooms
+Mobile Home Decorating Ideas for Every Room

-This double wide is decorated in a modern cottage style with a white neutral color scheme.
-The interior has a combination of monochromatic hues, bright white accents, and light colored natural textures to create a welcoming atmosphere.
-Using light colors makes a room feel bigger.
+This double wide is decorated in a modern style with a white neutral color scheme.
+The interior has a combination of monochromatic hues, bright white accents, and light-colored natural textures to create a welcoming atmosphere.

 Lighting is an important feature in any room but especially for mobile homes.
 The low 7′ sidewalls and smaller windows that most factory-built homes have are difficult design obstacles to overcome, especially if you are on a remodeling budget.